yapoml/yapoml.dev/docs/intro.md

 sidebar_position: 0
 ---

-Main goal of yapoml framework is to provide ability to generate page object models for most popular testing tools.
-The idea to accomplish that is specifing friendly language to describe elements on the page and all necessary classes are auto-generated and are ready to use.
+Yapoml framework provides an ability to generate page object models for most popular testing tools on fly.
+It generates all necessary classes ready to use while you are typing in your IDE.

 Define your web elements in `*.page.yaml` files:
 ```yaml title="Login.page.yaml"